nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-There is no students in the app.
+There are no students in the app.
     * 1a1.
 TAchy displays a "no students" message.

       Use case ends.